Development Image Build Context

 Now building Geant4 from source has a lot of configuration options that can be used to customize how it is built.
 Below are a few that are highlighted for how we use containers and their interaction with the Geant4 build.

-: This should be set to a path accessible from the container so that the programs within the container can read from and write to this directory.
-If the geant4 build directory is withinLDMX_BASE
+CMAKE_INSTALL_PREFIX: This should be set to a path accessible from the container so that the programs within the container can read from and write to this directory.
+If the geant4 build directory is within ldmx-sw (like it is above), then you could do something like-DCMAKE_INSTALL_PREFIX=geant4/installwhen you rundenv cmake ...- If you are keeping Geant4 outside of ldmx-sw, then you may need to mount it into the ldmx-sw container image with

-If you are building a version of Geant4 that is multithreaded by default, you will want to disable it with.
+-DGEANT4_USE_GDML=ONEnable reading geometries with the GDML markup language which is used in LDMX-sw for all our geometries-DGEANT4_INSTALL_EXAMPLES=OFFDon't install the Geant4 example applications (just to save space and compilation time)-DGEANT4_USE_OPENGL_X11=ONenable an X11-based GUI for inspecting geometries-DGEANT4_MULTITHREADED=OFFIf you are building a version of Geant4 that is multithreaded by default, you will want to disable it with.
 The dynamic loading used in LDMX-sw will often not work with a multithreaded version of Geant4

 Concerns when building different versions of Geant4 than 10.2.3

-For most use cases you will be building a modified version of the same release of Geant4 that is used in the container (10.2.3).
+For most use cases you will be building a modified version of the same release of Geant4 that is used in the image (10.2.3).
 It is also possible to build and use later versions of Geant4 although this should be done with care.
 In particular

-- Different Geant4 release versions will require that you rebuild LDMX-sw for use with that version, it will not be sufficient to set the
+- Different Geant4 release versions will require that you rebuild LDMX-sw for use with that version, it will not be sufficient to just source the custom Geant4's environment and pick up the shared libraries therein

-environment variable and pick up the shared libraries therein - Recent versions of Geant4 group the electromagnetic processes for each particle into a so-called general process for performance reasons.
+- Recent versions of Geant4 group the electromagnetic processes for each particle into a so-called general process for performance reasons.
 This means that many features in LDMX-sw that rely on the exact names of processes in Geant4 will not work.
 You can disable this by inserting something like the following in RunManager::setupPhysics()

 // Make sure to include G4EmParameters if needed